Spacerocket007/Steam-Auto-Shutdown/README.md

 [![GitHub license](https://img.shields.io/github/license/Naereen/StrapDown.js.svg)](https://github.com/Naereen/StrapDown.js/blob/master/LICENSE)

 # Steam-Auto-Shutdown
-Who am I?
-I am a not really coding experienced guy who wrote this script out of fun and need.

 This is a very simple program to shutdown your computer after steam downloads finish.
 Unlike any other program, this one looks for downloading files instead of internet connection.